Aligned Spins: Orbital Elements, Decaying Orbits, and Last Stable Circular Orbit to high post-Newtonian Orders: Introduction

 \section{Introduction}

 Recent progresses in the post-Newtonian treatment of compact binary systems with spinning components call for an extension of the known parametric solutions to the binary dynamics to include latest spin interaction terms as well as radiative dynamics.
-As computer resources are recently unable to generate thousands of orbits, which are interesting to ELISA (which may be, optimistically, able in several decades to see gravitational waves of orbital periods of a few hours), it is desirable to have accurate and efficient gravitational wave templates for an analysis of the detector data.
+As computer resources are recently unable to generate thousands of orbits, which are interesting to ELISA (which may be, optimistically, able in a few decades to see gravitational waves of orbital periods of a few hours), it is desirable to have accurate and efficient gravitational wave templates for an analysis of the detector data.
 In a prequel paper \cite{Tessmer:Hartung:Schafer:2010} reasons can be found why to regard compact binary systems with aligned spins with regard to their implications to gravitational wave data analysis.
 This article will aim to incorporate higher-order terms to the in the orbital and spin dynamics to the quasi-Keplerian parameterisation for compact binaries with aligned spins.
-These may become interesting when the binaries come to the final stage of their live before merger.
-Let us, for convenience, state some milestones in the recent literature.
-For literature on point-mass Hamiltonians through 3PN and leading-order spin-squared and spin-orbit Hamiltonians, we refer the reader to the introduction of our previous paper \cite{Tessmer:Hartung:Schafer:2010} and start from there.
-Note that there were two recent publications concerning the 4PN conservative point-mass dynamics (see \cite{Foffa:Sturani:2012} for the 4PN Lagrangean and \cite{Jaranowski:Schafer:2012} for the Hamiltonian in the center-of-mass frame, both as preliminary results up to order $G^2$).
+These may become interesting when the binaries come to the final stage of their life before merger.

+Let us state why we concentrate on the case of ``up-up'', ``down-down'' or any mixed alignments of the spins $\vct{S}_1$ and $\vct{S}_2$ with respect to the orbital angular momentum $\vAng$.
+In case that the spins are not aligned, we have to deal with spin precession equations, whose analytic solutions are not known in general.
+A special treatment of, for example, canonical transformations with the help of Lie series is required to shift oscillatory parts of the precession equations of motion to a sufficiently high order in (a special choice of) the perturbation smallness parameter.
+That would exceed the aim of this article and will be treated in a forthcoming publication.

+We confirm our goal to deal with aligned spins by stating that those sources are the ``loudest'' sources of gravitational waves in the sense of Ref. \cite{Reisswig:Husa:Rezzolla:Dorband:Pollney:Seiler:2009} and are of the high physical importance, because a number of effects as already listed in Ref. \cite{Tessmer:Hartung:Schafer:2010} arrange it so that the final configuration of the spins is that of alignment.
+At last, aligned spins are, despite the complicated expressions, still treatable with the help of the quasi-Keplerian parameterisation in an analytical manner.

+The present publication will provide analytical expressions for the elements of the quasi-Keplerian parameterisation (QKP) to all the conservative orders we listed in the abstract, and it will also provide first time derivatives of selected orbital elements due to gravitational wave emission incorporating leading-order spin-orbit, spin(1)-spin(2) and spin-squared dynamics.